 You are entitled to information on your medical condition, conveyed in a way you can understand.
 This information shall include (except in emergencies and where applicable):

 Some patients may be invited to participate in clinical research.
-Before conducting a medical research involving human subjects, we are required to obtain a written consent from the patients to participate in the research project.
-You can choose not to participate or to opt-out at any point during the research project, even after giving your written consent.
+Before conducting a clinical research involving human subjects, we are required to obtain the written consent of the patients to participate in the research project.
+You can choose to refuse to participate or opt out at any point during the research project, even after giving your written consent.
 Your decision not to participate will not compromise the level of care you are entitled to.

-Organ donation is the only way to give better quality of life for patients suffering from organ failure, such as heart, liver and kidney failure.
-The Human Organ Transplant Act or HOTA allows for the organs (kidneys, liver, heart and corneas) of those who have died in the hospitals, from both accidental and non-accidental deaths, to be removed for the purpose of transplantation.
-It applies to all Singapore Citizens and Permanent Residents 21 years and above, who are not mentally disordered, unless they have opted out.
-It also regulates living donor transplantation.
+Organ donation is the only way to give better quality of life for patients suffering from organ failures, such as heart, lungs, liver and kidney failures.
+The Human Organ Transplant Act (HOTA) allows for the organs (kidney, liver, heart and cornea) of those who have died in the hospitals, from both accidental and non-accidental deaths, to be removed for the purpose of transplantation.
+It applies to all Singapore Citizens and Permanent Residents 21 years and above, who are of sound mind, unless they have opted out.
+HOTA also regulates living donor transplantation.

-HOTA allows many patients to lead a normal, active life again.
-Those who are under HOTA will not only have the chance to help others, but will also have higher priority on the waiting lists should they need an organ transplant.
-You may opt-out of HOTA if you do not wish to donate any organ after death.
+Organ transplant allows many patients a chance to a new lease of life.
+You may opt out of HOTA if you do not wish to donate any organ after death.
 Your wish will be respected.
-The opt-out form is available at the hospital and polyclinics, or from the National Organ Transplant Unit at Block 3 Level 1, Singapore General Hospital, Singapore 169608, Tel: 6321 4390.
+The opt-out form is available upon request from the hospital, polyclinics or from the National Organ Transplant Unit (c/o Block 3 Level 1, Singapore General Hospital, Singapore 169608, Tel: 6321 4390).

 For more information, please contact HOTA Hotline: 1800-2254-122 or visit the Ministry of Health website at www.moh.gov.sg.

-While we have the responsibility to safeguard your interests as our patient, it is important for you to play your part in the entire treatment process.
-We want to give you the best possible care that meet your needs and addresses the anxieties of your family.
+While we have a responsibility to safeguard your interests as our patient, it is important for you to play your part in the entire treatment process.
+We want to give you the best possible care that meets your needs and addresses the anxieties of your family.

 We ask that you and your family:

-We value feedback as part of our efforts to continously improve our services for the benefit of our patients.
-If you have any suggestion or wish to share your experience about our services, you may wish to send us your feedback via our online form, email us at nhcs@nhcs.com.sg, or speak to our Office of Patient Experience Officer at Tel: 6704 2379 / 6704 2059.
+We value your feedback as part of our continued efforts to improve our services for the benefit of our patients.
+If you have any suggestion or wish to share your experience about our services, please complete our online form, email us at [email protected], or speak to our Office of Patient Experience Officer at Tel: 6704 2379 / 6704 2059.

 NEHR includes information such as: